LinkWellNodes/Documentation/docs/knowledgebase/Chainlink-Users-FAQ.md

 ### Should I run my own Chainlink node?

-Please see the following answer in our Node Operator FAQ page [here](/faq/Chainlink-Operators#should-i-run-my-own-chainlink-node).
+Please see the following answer in our Node Operator FAQ page [here](/knowledgebase/Chainlink-Operators-FAQ#should-i-run-my-own-chainlink-node).

+### What is a Direct Request job?

+Please see our [Direct Request Guide](/knowledgebase/Direct-Request-Guide) page for more information on how direct requests work, and how to get started.

 ### Should I use Chainlink Functions?